-Project status: Approved 2017

-Lots used: Twenty-two lots

-Resulting lot size: 4.04 acres

-Units produced/approved: 93 apartments

-92 affordable, 1 manager's unit
+Project status: Lots used: Resulting lot size: Units produced/approved: Approved 2017 Twenty-two lots 4.04 acres 93 apartments 92 affordable, 1 manager's unit

 Note on Pacific Wind: In July 2017, the City Council approved the project.
 A lawsuit was filed on the project after it was approved, and in 2018 a settlement was finalized which reduced the project from 93 to 87 units.
 Relocation assistance will be provided to existing tenants of the duplexes.